EFAP Section 3

 • The Lead Agency must maintain a list of participating Food Pantries, past and present Interested Parties, including agencies that have directly contacted the Lead Agency, and send all parties interested in being a Sub Agency information on the EFAP Biennial Application process.
 The current Lead Agency will schedule and host an EFAP Biennial Meeting for their service area.
 The Lead Agency must notify Interested Parties and current participating providers by email of the scheduled EFAP Biennial Meeting 30 days prior to the scheduled meeting date (exceptions may apply).
 Lead Agency will provide at a minimum EFAP Biennial Meeting Handout (AGR6-2503-011) to all current and prospective participants.

-• Pre-Biennial Meeting considerations: Lead Agencies who serve multiple counties may host separate Biennial Meetings for each county if they or their Sub Agencies would prefer to do so.
+• Lead Agencies who serve multiple counties may host separate Biennial Meetings for each county if two-thirds of voting agencies (Lead and Sub Agencies) from a county would prefer to do so.

-• Counties who wish to clarify and or change their voting structure should attempt to do so in advance of the scheduled Biennial Meeting.
+• Counties who wish to clarify and/or change their voting structure should attempt to do so by vote in advance of the scheduled Biennial Meeting.
 These should be discussed and voted upon in advance of the Biennial Meeting.

 Current Lead Agency and Participating Food Pantries

-• If a current Lead Agency or participating Sub Agency is contacted by an agency wishing to be considered for Lead Agency, they must tell that party to notify Food Assistance immediately of its interest by emailing foodassistance@agr.wa.gov.
+• If a current Lead Agency or participating Sub Agency is contacted by an agency wishing to be considered for Lead Agency, the former must tell that prospective Lead Agency to notify FA immediately of its interest by emailing foodassistance@agr.wa.gov.

 Interested Party

-• If interested in becoming the Lead Agency, an Interested Party must notify Food Assistance immediately by sending an email to foodassistance@agr.wa.gov a minimum of 2 weeks, preferably 30 days, prior to the Biennial Meeting being held in its declared county or multi-county service area.
+• If interested in becoming the Lead Agency, an Interested Party must notify FA immediately by sending an email to foodassistance@agr.wa.gov a minimum of 2 weeks, preferably 30 days, prior to the Biennial Meeting being held in its desired county or multi-county service area.

-• If interested in becoming a Sub Agency, the interested party must notify the current Lead Agency prior to the meeting to determine eligibility.
+• If interested in becoming a Sub Agency, the interested party must notify the current Lead Agency prior to the Biennial Meeting to determine eligibility.
 Typically, current Lead Agencies prefer a minimum of 30 days advance notice (exceptions apply due to the Biennial Meeting date).

 • Note: Biennial meetings are typically held April – June in odd years.
 If an agency is interested in any of the aforementioned positions, it is advised that they notify WSDA FA or the Lead Agency as soon as possible.